Skip to main content

 Cruickshank, P. Evaluation of engagement with hyperlocal e-participation systems by citizens and representatives.
 (Thesis).
 Edinburgh Napier University.
 Retrieved from http://researchrepository.napier.ac.uk/Output/2805712

 This work is concerned with the information practices associated with hyperlocal representation.
 The findings derive from an evaluation of a portfolio of ten previously published papers covering the period 2010-2020.
-The main contributions are: (...
+The main contributions are: (a...
 Read More about Evaluation of engagement with hyperlocal e-participation systems by citizens and representatives.

 Workplace information literacy: Measures and methodological challenges (2021)